 Rob has spoken at several energy industry conferences including EnerCom, Marcellus-Utica Midstream Conference and Deutsche Bank Conference, and has been quoted for his market expertise in publications such as Oil & Gas Financial Journal and Midstream Business Magazine.
 He graduated from the University of Wisconsin-Madison with a bachelor’s degree in Finance and earned the CFA designation in 2016.

-As Senior Director of Equity at East Daley Capital, Matt specializes in analyzing natural gas and oil fundamentals including supply, demand, pipeline flows, and financials at the asset level.
+As Senior Director of Capital Markets at East Daley Capital, Matt specializes in analyzing natural gas and oil fundamentals including supply, demand, pipeline flows, and financials at the asset level.
 This includes researching specific gathering and processing systems and pipelines and understanding the contracts behind them as well as the flow volumes and throughputs of these systems.
 In addition, he understands the financial side of assets, which paired with supply and demand fundamentals, drive very detailed risk and upside analysis.
 Matt is one of the foundational team members at East Daley Capital and brings a wealth of expertise in the areas of natural gas and crude oil market dynamics, natural gas pipeline contracts and infrastructure and FERC Process and Regulation.

 Matt has spoken at several energy industry conferences including EnerCom, Bank of America Conference, LDC Gas Mid-Continent Forum and Steeple Nicolas Energy Conference.
 He has also been quoted in Reuters, Natural Gas Intelligence, S&P Global Platts and other industry publications for his market expertise.
 He graduated from the University of Denver with a Master of Arts degree in Global Finance, Trade and Economic Integration, a program that focuses on the complex changes in the global economy, including the emerging patterns of financial, trade and human capital flows and their effect on sectors and economies.

-As East Daley Capital’s Senior Director of Commodity, Andy is focused on synthesizing data and information from E&P and midstream companies to quantify the impact on the energy sector and provide faster, more accurate answers for investors.
+As East Daley Capital’s Senior Director of Commodity Markets, Andy is focused on synthesizing data and information from E&P and midstream companies to quantify the impact on the energy sector and provide faster, more accurate answers for investors.
 As an early member on the East Daley Capital team, Andy pioneered many of the original modeling efforts for both detailed company financials and commodity markets to bring a holistic view of the opportunities and risks.
 He has over 10 years of experience helping E&P and midstream companies and investors achieve their business objectives.
 Prior to joining East Daley Capital, Andy was a Senior Consultant with Agility Solutions, a business management consulting firm, where he provided accounting services for multiple Denver-based E&P and midstream companies.
 Andy is a licensed CPA in the state of Colorado and a licensed Project Management Professional.
 He has a Bachelor of Science degree in Business Administration from Kansas State University.